A Comprehensive Approach

 - We have a dedicated group for quality assurance.
 They are separate from our development team and they test from the perspective of our users: administrators and site visitors.

 - We test for browser compliance.
-This includes the most recent versions of: Chrome, Firefox, Safari, and Internet Explorer.
+This includes the most recent versions of: Chrome, Firefox, Safari, and Edge.

 - We test all Digital Commons features before each software release—not just the new ones.
 This ensures that new features don’t prevent existing features from working properly.